CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-8.md

 You can have three of a non-unique character in your deck.

-@ Prowess modification due to tapped and wounded status apply only during the strike sequence.

 See also Turn Sequence, Organization Phase, Followers and Playing Characters